Home USDA Reports

 final end-of-season estimate, assuming that factors affecting this year's

-Mean Square Error" for the May 1 winter wheat production forecast is
+The "Root Mean Square Error" for the July 1 winter wheat production forecast

-5.7 percent.
-This means that chances are two out of three that the current
+is 3.6 percent.
+This means that chances are 2 out of 3 that the current

-production forecast will not be above or below the final estimate by more
+winter wheat production will not be above or below the final estimate by more

-winter wheat again as an example, changes between the May 1 forecast and
+winter wheat as an example, changes between the July 1 forecast and the final

-final estimate during the last 20 years have averaged 65 million bushels,
+estimate during the last 20 years have averaged 36 million bushels, ranging

-ranging from 5 million to 245 million bushels.
-The May 1 forecast has been
+from less than 1 million to 98 million bushels.
+The July 1 forecast has been

-below the final estimate 10 times and above 10 times.
-This does not imply
+below the final estimate 9 times and above 11 times.
+This does not imply that

-that the May 1 winter wheat forecast this year is likely to understate or
+the July 1 winter wheat forecast this year is likely to understate or

 overstate final production.